Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 God created humanity in His own image, in the image of God created He humans.
 All humans have the image of God.
 In that, we are all equal.
 Note that this is the first reference to humans, so their equality is vital in God’s eyes.
 Then verse 27 goes on to add, male and female created He them, clearly plural.
-Two distinct groups or genders, males and females, clearly differentiated by the plural them.
+Two distinct groups or genders, men and women, clearly differentiated by the plural them.

 We’re going to define these two genders: male and female.
 Who are they?
 What does the Bible say?
 We read this in English and think we know what male and female are.
 Well, you’re in for a surprise.

 Here’s the Biblical Hebrew for male:

-I have to admit that when I saw Strong’s, the most noteworthy sex I figured I was in for a rough time explaining what this meant being a male myself, without losing my entire female readership!
+I have to admit that when I saw Strong’s, the most noteworthy sex I figured I was in for a rough time explaining what this meant being a man myself, without losing my entire female readership!
 I meditated on this for a long time, months, before I realized what this is all about.
 One might decry Strong’s concordance for just such seemingly sexist remarks.
 Is such an outlook warranted?

 Realize that Sam Kneller is not saying that the male gender is the most noteworthy sex.
 Strong says that based on the Biblical Hebrew in the Bible.
 Strong does not explain here as to why he said this.
-What we do know, again, from the Bible, is that God created the male first, then the female.
+What we do know, again, from the Bible, is that God created the man first, then the woman.
 He also created the female out of the male.
 Is that noteworthy?
 It certainly is.

 Let’s ask another question.
 Is God sexist?
 Is He a chauvinist?
 Since God created ALL humans equal, then NO, God is not a chauvinist.
 Males and females are equal; we’ve established that.
-By creating the male first and the female out of the male, He is differentiating between the genders and placing the male before the female.
+By creating the man first and the woman out of the man, He is differentiating between the genders and placing the man before the woman.